SpongePowered/SpongeDocs/source/plugin/metrics.rst

 on demand.

-**Every time** your plugin wishes to send metrics, you must check the :javadoc:`MetricsConfigManager#areMetricsEnabled(PluginContainer)`, supplying the :javadoc:`PluginContainer` of your plugin.
-Metrics must only be sent if this returns ``true`` for your plugin.
+**Every time** your plugin wishes to send metrics, you must check the :javadoc:`MetricsConfigManager#getCollectionState(PluginContainer)`, supplying the :javadoc:`PluginContainer` of your plugin.
+Metrics must only be sent if this returns ``Tristate#TRUE`` for your plugin.

 The following example shows how to use field injections to get the ``MetricsConfigManager`` and the ``PluginContainer`` for your plugin, and uses those to determine whether consent to send metrics has been obtained.